davidlevitsky/BasicToDoList/README.md

 Application features:

-1. User can write text and select priority of items, which is dictated by varying colors
+1. User can write text and select different priorities for eah item, which are dictated by varying colors
 2. Items in list are editable
 3. Items can be deleted with a long press